Hyun Joo-yup: Player profile

 Standing at 6 ft 4.8 in (1.95 m) and weighing 284 lb (129 kg), Hyun played the power forward position, a specialized role which was not exhibited in Korean basketball during the 1990s.
 Hyun is noted to be the key person who introduced the position and made it popular.

 A multi-faceted player, Hyun was known for his playmaking, ball-handling, passing and dishing skills.
 He was one of the league's most popular players for his flamboyant and powerful playing style.
 As a rookie, Hyun scored double-digits in 24 consecutive games — a feat that remains unmatched in the KBL until this day.
 In addition, Hyun went down the league history for being the first rookie to log a triple-double.
 Following his impressive season debut, he became the first rookie ever to earn an All-Star selection.
 In the 2004–05 season, Hyun logged the most double-double for the forward position with 13.
 He also came first in the forward position and second in the season’s assists averages with 7.83 per game.
 As a result, Hyun made it to the MVP list and he finished second in voting.
 For his performances over the season, he was voted into the KBL Best 5 as one of the two forwards.
 Despite his tough and rough impression, Hyun is loved by fans for his gentlemanly play as well as his confident yet calm demeanor.
 Known to be well-mannered inside the court with just five technical fouls throughout his career, Hyun earned the Exemplary Player honor in 2006.
 Hyun logged seven career triple-doubles, the most in the league history (along with Joo Hee-jung, his teammate at Korea University).

-Regarded as one of the greatest and most dominant power forwards in the KBL as well as being undersized for the position, Hyun was dubbed "Charles Barkley" of Korea.
-Befitting his moniker, Hyun never won a championship ring like Barkley.
+Being regarded as a dominant power forward in the KBL and yet undersized for the position, Hyun was dubbed "Charles Barkley" of Korea.
+Hyun never won a championship ring like Barkley.

 Hyun played in 397 regular games over nine seasons, putting up career averages of 13.3 points, 4.1 rebounds and 5.2 assists in 30.5 minutes of action.
 He averaged 12.1 points, 3.5 rebounds and 2.8 assists in 24.48 minutes of action in 10 playoff games over four seasons.
 His recorded career scores including the playoffs were 5389 points, 1674 rebounds and 2095 assists in 407 games.